MikeyJohnsonHydrology/MikeyJohnsonHydrology.github.io/_pages/work_experience.md

 -	Collaborated on model development for the Willamette INFEWS project
 -	Took part in hydrologic model calibration and validation for Willamette INFEWS
 -	Designed and taught physical geography labs for a class of 60 student
--	Assisted with physical geography lecture, grading, and inclass activates
+-	Assisted with physical geography lecture, grading, and in-class activates
+-       Took part in field surveys for the NASA SNOWEX field project

 ** **